SDGforskning/sdg-strings/SDG07_query_action_WoS.md

 #### Phrase 1

 This phrase covers the general terms of transitioning and transforming to renewable energy.
-The elements of the phrase are: *renwables + energy transitions/transformations/substitutions*. "energy transition" is not used alone as this does not necessarily mean renewables (e.g. one can talk about historical energy transitions from wood to steam).
+The elements of the phrase are: *renewables + energy transitions/transformations/substitutions*. "energy transition" is not used alone as this does not necessarily mean renewables (e.g. one can talk about historical energy transitions from wood to steam).
 While there are no typical action terms, the term "energy transition" itself relates to the shift, so we assume works talking about this are related to the change in the share of renewables.

 ```py
 TS=